downtownadam/GACD-Project/README.md

 # GACD-Project
 Getting and Cleaning Data - Project

+##Output:
+###combined_data
+Combination of training and test datasets, but only includes columns corresponding to mean and standard deviation values.
+###dfAverages
+Data frame of the average of each of the numeric fields in combined_data by subject and activity

-#Makes use of the Following Files
+#Makes use of the Following Files:
 ##activity_labels.txt
 Codes for the 6 Activity Types